typegoose/typegoose/docs/guides/faq.md

 ### Why `@typegoose/typegoose`

-A: Because I (hasezoey) don't have permissions over the old `typegoose` repository and I dont want to touch the old npm package.
+A: Because I (hasezoey) don't have permissions over the old `typegoose` repository and I don't want to touch the old npm package.
 It is a typical forking and continuation of an OSS project.

 ## Functional